zenstruck/schedule-bundle/doc/define-schedule.md

         -   command: app:send-hourly-report
             frequency: '0 0 * * 1-5' # hourly on weekdays
-            between: 9-17 # only between 9am and 5pm
+            only_between: 9-17 # only run between 9am and 5pm
             unless_between: 11-13 # except at lunch
 ```